JuliaWeb/Hyperscript.jl/README.md

 ## Extras

-There are a few things out of this quick introduction, both optional:
+There are a few things left out of this quick introduction:

-* The scoped style system allows you to define local styles that apply to only part of a page
+* The scoped style system which allows you to define local styles that apply to only part of a page
 * You can compute with CSS units using Julia syntax:

 ```